At Children's Hospital of Philadelphia (CHOP), social workers provide support and guidance to patients and families.

-We sat down with team members including Charisse Rhone, Lucia Figueroa, Melissa Greberman, Damaris Mason, Kealey Johnson, Gino Poliziani, and Lynn Callaway to learn more about their roles with CHOP's Cardiac Center.
+We sat down with team members Charisse Rhone, Lucia Figueroa, Melissa Greberman, Gino Poliziani, Lynn Callaway and Taylor Goldberg to learn more about the role of social workers in CHOP's Cardiac Center.

 Q. What is the primary patient population you serve?